How to Straighten an Image in Lightroom

 In the tutorial below we will talk about which tools to use when there are no horizon lines, and obvious lines, such as in buildings.

-If you found this helpful, I have many other tutorials on my You Tube Channel where I put out Lightroom Tips, Tricks, Hacks and Shortcuts every week.
+If you found this helpful, I have many tutorials on my You Tube Channel where you will find weekly Lightroom editing tips and shortcuts.
 Be sure and SUBSCRIBE so you’ll never miss them.
 And please share this with a friend who also loves to edit!

 Leave a Reply